Research

 The integration of data-driven experimentation represents a significant advancement in battery research, substantially expediting progress by closing the experimentation–analysis loop.
 In contrast to the traditional manual screening of electrodes and electrolytes, automated processes hold the promise of improving both testing efficiency and reproducibility.

-At UU, we have pioneered the development of ODACell, an automated platform for electrolyte formulation preparation and coin cell assembly, equipped with three robotic arms and a liquid-handling robot [1].
+At UU, we have pioneered the development of ODACell, an automated platform for electrolyte formulation preparation and coin cell assembly, equipped with three robotic arms and a liquid-handling robot.
 Our investigations demonstrate that cells assembled by the robots exhibit exceptional reproducibility and consistency.
-Presently, we are implementing Bayesian optimization to systematically screen additives for high-performance and low-cost aqueous Li-ion batteries.
+We have also implemented Bayesian optimization to systematically screen additives for high-performance and low-cost aqueous Li-ion batteries using an upgraded workflow ODACell 2.

 Collaborators: Erik Berg and Jens Sjölund (Uppsala University).